JanuHanisha/Educational-Organisation-Using-ServiceNow/README.md

 This project showcases the ability to leverage ServiceNow to build a **custom Educational Management System**.
 By automating core processes such as **admissions, student progress, and section management**, institutions can reduce manual workload, improve accuracy, and enhance efficiency.

 ---
+## 👨‍💻 Author
+Janu Hanisha

+ServiceNow Developer | CAD certified

-👩‍💻 *Developed as part of ServiceNow Project – Educational Organisation Using ServiceNow*
+*Developed as part of ServiceNow Project – Educational Organisation Using ServiceNow*